cicirello/generate-sitemap/README.md

 documentation sites, where most of the site is generated by javadoc.
 I also use it with my personal website, which is generated with a custom static site generator.
-As long as the repository for the GitHub Pages site contains html (pdfs are also supported), the generate-sitemap action is applicable.
+As long as the repository for the GitHub Pages site contains the site as served (e.g., html files, pdf files, etc), the generate-sitemap action is applicable.

 The generate-sitemap action is not for GitHub Pages Jekyll sites (unless you generate the site locally and